markd89/FrontPocket/INSTALL.md

-# FrontPocket — Installation Guide
+# FrontPocket — Installation Guide & Basic Usage

 FrontPocket is a low-latency text-to-speech server that pre-loads the TTS model and streams audio chunk by chunk.
 It is controlled via a lightweight CLI client